 What if I can’t get an appointment?

 All GP practices have a complaints procedure.
 If you can’t get an appointment with your GP within two working days or with another healthcare professional within one working day, as a first step, it’s a good idea to talk to someone about it.
-You could speak to the practice manager or contact The NHS Bury CCG Patient Advice and Liaison Service (PALS) on 0161 212 6270 If the matter cannot be resolved locally you may wish to make a formal complaint.
-You can find more information about the NHS complaints procedure here or in the question below.
+You could speak to the practice manager or contact The NHS England Contact Centre on 0300 311 2233 If the matter cannot be resolved locally you may wish to make a formal complaint.

 Q3 - I am unhappy with the treatment I have received and would like to make a complaint.
 How do I do this?